 Like their beef counterparts, these are pork ribeye steaks.
 Compared to the pork loin steaks these have more fat marbling and will, therefore, turn incredibly juicy and flavorful.
 Pork ribeye steaks perform best on the grill.
-You get 3 thick and pre-sliced boneless steaks.
-A total of at least 900g (2lbs.) - each steak weighing approximately 300g - (10.5oz) - that's some hefty portion!
+You get 1 thick and pre-sliced boneless steak which weighing 300g (10.5oz).

 Shipping & Handling